ltramos7/readme-contributing-template/README.md

 ### Testing

+[Add steps on how to run/build tests.]

 ### Debugging

+[Add steps on how to debug common issues.]

 ### Linting

+[Add steps on how and when to run lint.]

 ### Support

+[Add contact and information for support.]

 - Ex: Slack Channel
 - Ex: Team to contact

 ### Owners

+[Add the names of teams or indivduals who own the repository.]

 - Team or individual list of owners